 No. The so-called "Ban the Box" law in the California Labor Code says an employer cannot ask about:

-Please note: References in this fact sheet to laws -- other than the ICRAA or FCRA -- that set limits on what an employer can ask are included only to alert consumers to their existence.
+Please note: References in this guide to laws that set limits on what an employer can ask are included only to alert consumers to their existence.
 Application of such provisions to specific situations requires consultation with an expert in labor law.

 Can a criminal record ever be erased?